libplctag/libplctag/docs/deferred_fixes.md

 and 5, and they are still gated on someone wanting the many-sockets-per-thread model in the library.
 What exists now is the layer plus one worked example of using it.

+**One defect the fork introduced, found by describing it and fixed 2026-09-19.** The frame handling in `client_on_readable()` was written as `while(have_complete_frame(...))` with a comment claiming it answered pipelined requests -- but every path out of the body returned, so it ran at most once.
+It was an `if` wearing a loop's clothes.
+The consequence is worse than the wrong comment: a client that puts two requests in one segment leaves the second sitting in `recv_buf` after the first is answered, and the socket then has no unread data, so `poll()` never reports it readable again and the connection stalls until the client sends something else. **Readiness is a fact about the kernel's buffer, not ours.**

+Confirmed both ways with a two-requests-in-one-`sendall()` client: the fork answered one of two and hung, and the original `tools/modbus_server` answered both -- so this was a regression against the server being forked, not a shared limitation. `socket_recv_frame()` returns immediately when a complete frame is already buffered, which is how the coroutine version gets this right without thinking about it.

+The fix is `client_pump()`: a loop that alternates draining the send buffer and answering the next buffered frame, and stops only on something that genuinely needs the kernel.
+It also now consumes exactly one frame per request regardless of how much of it the protocol handler chose to read -- a handler that stops short used to leave its own tail at the head of the buffer, which is invisible until more than one frame is in flight and then reads as corruption rather than as an off-by-some.

 Verified: native Debug build 0 warnings, unit **9/9** including the new `test_poller`;
 **simulator 184/184** with `modbus_server_poller` swapped into the `modbus_server` slot, so the suite's whole Modbus section ran against the fork without knowing; MinGW **x86-64 and i686**